-3.10.
+3.9.
 Using Variable Replacers

-Variable replacers are used to replace custom strings during loading the configuration, either passed as command line arguments or as part of a configuration file, such as ldap.properties or jaas.properties.
+Variable replacers are used to replace custom strings during loading the configuration, either passed as command line arguments, used during UI based Management Center configuration, or configured with Management Center Configuration Tool.
 They can be used to mask sensitive information such as usernames and passwords.
 Of course their usage is not limited to security related information.